apereo/cas/docs/cas-server-documentation/installation/Logging.md

 You may need to do something similar on other containers if they skip scanning Log4j JAR files.

 Failure to do so will stop Tomcat to gracefully shut down and causes logger context threads to hang.

+## Routing Logs to Sentry

+Log data can be automatically routed to and integrated with [Sentry](../integration/Sentry-Integration.html) to track and monitor CAS events and errors.

 ## Routing Logs to SysLog